Skip to Content

 Conclusion

-Hopefully, by following these simple steps your O2 roaming data is now working correctly.
+Hopefully, by following these simple steps, your O2 roaming data is now working correctly.
 If your issues are still unresolved and you’re unable to get your roaming data to connect, it’s worth requesting help from O2 support.
-You can either speak to their customer services team over the phone, or someone can help you over live chat to resolve your roaming data issues.